Do I need to get a new passport if I move home?

 However, some countries do not allow people to have dual nationality, so you would need to apply to renounce your British citizenship if this was the case for the nation you were becoming a member of.
 You will need to be of sound mind and over-18 to do this.
 Find out more here about renouncing British citizenship.

-Do I need to tell the Passport Office that I am emigrating?
+Do you need to tell the Passport Office you're emigrating?

 Again, there is no need to tell HM Passport Office that you are emigrating because you remain a British citizen unless you renounce it - see above.